Top local movers for Charleston to Reno moves

 - Reno is considered to be safer than Charleston with a safety index of 53.74 vs Charleston’s 46.06.

-- Air quality in Reno is good, and in Charleston it's good.
+- Air quality in Reno is Good, and in Charleston it’s Good.

 - State licensing: Movers that provide relocation services within the Silver State are subject to rules and regulations set forth by the Nevada Transportation Authority (NTA).
 The NTA’s aims include fostering economic growth and promoting efficient, safe, and reliable moving services around the state.
-Double-check that the moving company is properly licensed before you hire them.
+Make sure the moving company you use has a license before hiring.

 - State regulator: You can check the status of a Nevada moving license through the state’s public utilities commission.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: State laws differ on mover insurance.
 Opt for Released Value Protection, the cost-free choice provided by movers, albeit with minimal coverage.
 Movers take responsibility for a maximum of 60 cents per pound per article.
 For instance, if your mover misplaced or damaged a valuable item like a 30-pound sculpture, you would only receive $18 (60 cents x 30 pounds).
-For comprehensive coverage of your items' full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.
+For comprehensive coverage of your items’ full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.

 Where to live in Reno

-Ready to relocate to Biggest Little City in the World?
+Ready to relocate to The Biggest Little City in the World?
 Here are some of the top neighborhoods to consider in Reno.

 Best neighborhoods for singles